leon-thomm/Ryven/docs/README.md

 >
 > ### Exec Flows
 >
-> In execution flows, data isn't forward propagated on change, but generated on request (backwards), only causing update events in affected nodes once the data of an output is requested somewhere (through `self.input()` in a node).
-In the example above, changing the slider value would not lead to a change in the result node, but if an active node requested this data, like shown below, then the whole expression gets executed.
+> In execution flows, data isn't forward propagated on change, but generated on request (backwards), only causing update events in affected nodes once the data of an output is requested somewhere (through `Node.input()`).
+In the example above, changing the slider value would not lead to a change in the result node in an exec flow, but if an active node requests this data, like shown below, then the whole expression gets executed.
 >
 > <center><img src="./images/exec_flow_example.png" style="max-width: 900px" /></center>
 >
-> The data flow paradigm is the more important and fundamental one, and there might be changes for the exec mode in the future.
+> The data flow paradigm is the more fundamental one, and there might be changes for the exec mode in the future.
 >
 > While you can choose the according mode for a flow, it turned out to be a use case too to use the data flow mode in combination with few exec connections.
-This can lead to performance issues, but is very powerful if used in the right way.
+This can lead to performance issues, but is quite powerful if used in the right way.
 Ultimately, both paradigms are possible.
-For more precise definitions on the aspects of flow execution, see [ryvencore-qt features](https://leon-thomm.github.io/ryvencore-qt/features/).
+For more precise definitions on the aspects of flow execution, see [ryvencore-qt features](https://leon-thomm.github.io/ryvencore-qt/#/features).

 ## Editor Overview